New Nanny Guidance and Building Your Career

 Don’t get too nervous about interviews: They’re just a two-way conversation to ensure you fit well together.
 Think of it as a chat to showcase yourself and learn about the family.

-Contracts and Agreements:
+Contracts and agreements

-If the family are using PAYE company – and we recommend they do – they will have a contract for you to adapt.
+If the family are using a PAYE company – and we recommend they do – they will have a contract for you to adapt.

 Nanny Paye Square Logo